 Manages Stress and Fear by: Exercising, doing, controlling, and becoming extra task focused.
 These emotions can create impatience and bluntness, as well as a need to be noticed and affirmed by others.
 The leader may desire more things to do and boredom will create even more stress.

 Difficulties: Impatience, workaholism, running over others emotionally, arrogance, and inflexibility

 Emotional Wants: Accomplishment, control, loyalty, attention, and admiration

-Possible Motivators: Control, challenge
+Possible Motivators: Control, challenges, competition, and mastery

 Appreciate: Recognition, competence, credit, boldness, honesty, and hard work